jollyjinx/SolarCharger/README.md

 It furthermore generates a website (default is http://localhost:5145 ) which lets you set the default settings.

-I do have a BMW and if that's hat home it only gets charged when it's below the full state.
+I do have a BMW and if that's hat home it only gets charged when it's below a set state e.g. 80%.
 I do have a 70% feed in rule so I charge the car regardless of it's charging state if the solar system would be cut down to 70% otherwise.
 It will charge then with 6A and only until 90%.